Mee42/carsian/README.md

 # road map

+* Get this thing running outside of an emulator
 * Decide if I want to try to get 64-bit C running
-* Get input and fleshed out
+* Get input and output fleshed out
-* Get this thing running outside of an emulator
+* be able to read from the hard drive
 * Spread propaganda